I Was a Zionist Until I Fell in Love

 I wasn’t alone.
 The main student cafeteria, the Marvin Center, had its own imaginary Green Line.
 Arab students sat on one side, American Jews on the other.
 Cross at your own risk.

 I was 19, born and raised in a conservative Jewish home.
-My dad and I often walked to synagogue, and most of my friends were Jewish.
+My dad and I often walked to synagogue, most of my friends were Jewish.
 I went to Hebrew school, had a bat mitzvah, read from the Torah.
 My best teenage memories are from my conservative youth group, United Synagogue Youth (USY).

 Then I met Ramzi Jamal, and everything changed.